Post-professional Doctor of Physical Therapy (PPDPT) Program

 Yes.
 The student in the PPDPT has numerous options to help semi-customize his or her curriculum.
 The student may take as many as two directed studies.
 The directed study allows the student to choose a topic area that he or she wishes to independently study with the guidance of a faculty advisor.
 The curriculum has nine-quarter units of electives built into it.
 The PPDPT program has over a dozen electives to choose from.
 The student may also opt to transfer in approved electives at the 500 and 600 levels from other universities.

-Twelve students for the 2003-2004 school year were selected to enroll in the Year Long Orthopaedic Manual Physical Therapy Course (Advanced Orthopaedic Procedures I, II, III - PHTH 551, 552, 553) offered by Joseph Godges, DPT, PT, OCS for nine-quarter units to be applied as elective credits.
-This course is designed to help the participant prepare for the Orthopaedic Clinical Specialist (OCS) examination, improve their manual therapy skills, and enhance their differential diagnostic techniques.
+We offer six students the opportunity to enroll in the Advanced Orthopaedic Manual Physical Therapy Course (Advanced Orthopaedic Procedures I, II, PHTH 551, 552) offered by Skulpan Asavasopon, DPT OCS for six quarter units to be applied as elective credits.
+This course is designed to help the participant prepare for the Orthopaedic Clinical Specialist (CCS) examination, improve their manual therapy skills, and enahnce their differential diagnostic techniques.
 Imagine adding the designations of DPT and OCS after your name in a one-year period.

 Although Loma Linda University has been one of the premiere post-professional programs since 1994 with the post-professional master of physical therapy program, the first transitional DPT class graduated on June 10, 2001.
 A pre- and exit-questionnaire was given to each participant in the program.
 In all areas tested, the students' scores showed significant gains in competency.
 The areas tested included the following: 1) diagnostic skills, 2) basic science (including pharmacology), 3) administration, 4) clinical skills, and 5) literature analysis.
 We are very proud of our PPDPT program and our graduates.
 I hope this will serve to answer the majority of your questions.
 If you should have any additional questions please do not hesitate to contact me.
 Again let me express my delight that you are considering Loma Linda University.
 I wish you the best as you start your journey in post-professional education.